NEVED123/PgnAnalyzer/README.md

 # PgnAnalyzer
-PgnAnalyzer parses your PGN into a set of utility classes and provides environment to easily gather data about a large set of games.
+PgnAnalyzer parses your [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) file into a set of utility classes and provides environment to easily gather data about a large set of games.
 This data can then be easily exported to a file type of your choice.

+NOTE - This is not a chess engine, nor is there built in functionality for checking the validity of moves, etc. It is a tool to analyze existing chess PGNs.

-NOTE - This is still under development.
+PgnAnalyzer is still under development.
 Bug fixes and more features are on the way!

 ## Installation